Timeline of the Syrian civil war (November 2024–present): September 2025

 On 1 September SOHR reported that, two ISIS militants were killed in a failed attack on SDF military post in Al-Raqqa.

+On 4 September, a British Royal Air Force drone targeted and killed an ISIS militant that was driving a car near Aleppo.

 On 5 September SOHR reported that, a SDF member was killed by an ISIS attack in Deir Ezzor.

 On 7 September SOHR reported that, two Syrian soldiers were killed by an unidentified gunmen in Idlib.

 On 8 September SOHR reported that, three Kurdish Asayish members were killed and another one injured by attack of their fellow Asayish member, incident occurred in al-Hawl Camp.

 On 11 September SOHR reported that, a civilian was killed by SDF members in Eastern Deir Ezzor.

 On 12 September SOHR reported that, a Kurdish Asayish member was killed and two others injured by an ISIS attack in Eastern Deir Ezzor.

 On 19 September SOHR reported that, a SDF member was killed and two others injured by an ISIS attack in Western Deir Ezzor countryside.

 On the same day SOHR reported that, a SDF member was succumbed to the wounds by yesterdays ISIS attack in the Eastern Deir Ezzor countryside.

 On 20 September SOHR reported that, a Government security forces member was killed and two others injured by an unidentified gunmen attack in Homs countryside.

 On 22 September SOHR reported that, a SDF member was killed by the person over a dispute, incident occurred in Aleppo countryside.

 On 24 September SOHR reported that, two Syrian soldiers and a SDF member were killed in a series of clashes across the border areas.

 On 25 September SOHR reported that, five SDF members were killed and another one injured by an ISIS rocket attack in Deir Ezzor.

 On 26 September SOHR reported that, four SDF members and an ISIS militant were killed by clashes in Eastern Deir Ezzor.

+On 28 September, a British drone targeted and killed an ISIS militant during an arial patrol north of Hama.

+November 2025

+The SOHR reported that 232 people were killed in the conflict in Syria in November 2025.